Thanks for the upvote!

 The bottom line

-Book a demo to see your current retention gaps and what's recoverable.
+Book a demo to see how your current retention setup compares.
 Or explore the demo store to experience the subscriber journey yourself.

 Disclaimer

-Source Attribution: Competitor feature descriptions are based on publicly available information, including each platform's official website, help center documentation, and Shopify App Store listings, as of March 3, 2026.
+Source Attribution: Competitor pricing, ratings, and review counts are based on each platform's official website and Shopify App Store listing, verified May 2026.
 Features and pricing may have changed since publication.

 Pricing Accuracy: Pricing information reflects publicly listed rates at the time of writing.
 Actual costs may vary based on negotiated contracts, promotional pricing, or plan changes.
 Merchants should verify current pricing directly with each platform.

-Performance Claims: Case study results cited (e.g., churn reductions, revenue increases) reflect individual merchant outcomes and are not guarantees of typical results.
+Performance Claims: Where merchant outcomes are cited, results reflect individual merchant-reported outcomes and are not guarantees of typical results.
 Performance varies based on brand, product category, subscriber base, and implementation.

-Editorial Independence: This content is published by Loop Subscriptions.
-While competitor information is sourced from public documentation, readers should conduct their own evaluation before making platform decisions.
+Editorial Independence: This content is published by Loop Subscriptions, a competitor of the platforms discussed.
+While competitor information is sourced from public documentation as of the verification date above, readers should conduct their own evaluation before making platform decisions.

-Corrections: Despite efforts to ensure accuracy, platform features evolve frequently.
-If you are a representative of a platform listed and believe any information is factually inaccurate, please contact us at contact@loopwork.co and we will review and correct promptly.
+Corrections: Platform features and pricing evolve frequently.
+If you represent a platform listed and believe any information is factually inaccurate, please contact us at contact@loopwork.co and we will review and correct promptly.

 You might also like...